-With 2020 fast approaching, are you looking for the best way to earn some extra money in the coming year?
+With the new year fast approaching, are you looking for the best way to earn some extra money in the coming year?
 How aboutbecoming an Airbnb host?
 All you need is a spare room (or home), a bit of free time, and the desire to meet guests from all over the world.

 Before you start, see what you can earn in your city.